FAQ's - FREQUENTLY ASKED QUESTIONS

-Our courses prepare the yoga teacher to teach diverse styles of Yoga including gentle Vinyasa, Yin, Restorative Yoga, and Yoga Therapy, all with a meticulous attention to safety, alignment, and the bio-mechanics of the body.
-The course also includes pranayama and meditation as integral parts of the yoga practice, creating for our students a holistic sensory experience.
+Our courses prepare the yoga teacher to teach diverse styles of Yoga including Hatha Yoga, Yin Yoga, Restorative Yoga, and Yoga Therapy, all with a meticulous attention to safety, alignment, and the bio-mechanics of the body.
+The course also includes Pranayama, Meditation, Philosophy and Principle of the Yogic Lifestyle as integral parts of the practice, creating for our students a holistic experience on and off their mats.

 What does the overall training cost cover?

-The course cost covers manual, all handouts, pranayama and meditation CD, journal, logbook, meditation beads, and studio concession card.
+The course cost covers manual, all handouts, audio files for course Pranayamas and Meditations, journal, logbook, meditation beads, and studio concession card.
 Additional texts are not included, but do not exceed $100 NZD.

 What are the key benefits of training with Jayayoga NZ?